(English below)

 2021 EL ACUERDO DE ESCAZÚ SOBRE DEMOCRACIA AMBIENTAL Y SU RELACIÓN CON LA AGENDA 2030 PARA EL DESARROLLO SOSTENIBLE

-This work consists of a sculpture and an archive.
-The archive comprises 40 interventions, mostly by non-governmental organizations and affected communities at global environmental conferences.
-The sculpture is made from a tree trunk, mutated into six severed and impaled tongues, symbolizing the persecution of those who organize to counteract the death-dealing system imposed on nature.
+In addition to the archive, this work is accompanied by a sculpture made of wood and rebar.
+A tree trunk mutated into six severed and impaled tongue-limbs bears witness to the persecution faced by communities that organize to resist the death-driven system imposed on nature.
 We have no weapons unarchives voices from the earth to assemble a repertoire of ongoing struggles and cynicism.
-This record warns about the contamination of the human mind, urbanization, and cultural differences, all of which are critical to social and environmental futures.
+This record warns about the contamination of the human mind, urbanization, and cultural differences, all of which are critical to social and

-As with all international agreements, recommendations remain the primary mechanism, serving as a limit on actions and legal sanctions for achieving environmental justice.
-Speeches by high-ranking representatives, as well as by young people and non-governmental organizations, follow their cycle, repeating across generations.
-The residue of these statements remains in written documents and empty applause.
-Likewise, this archive reveals the suppression of community organizations in Latin America, the historical advantage of the Global North over the South, and the collusion of narco-states with multinational corporations known for extracting natural resources.
+As with every international treaty, recommendations continue to be issued as the limit, without direct actions or legal sanctions to make way for environmental justice.
+Speeches by high-ranking representatives, as well as by young people and non-governmental organizations, follow their cycle and are repeated across generations.
+What remains of these statements is a written document and sterile applause.
+This archive reveals the mitigation efforts of community organizations in Latin America, the historical benefit of the North over the South, and the collusion of narco-states with multinational companies known for the extraction of natural resources.

 Atrás